Connect to FTP servers from workflows in Azure Logic Apps

 By default, this connector transfers files in text format.
 To transfer files in binary format, for example, where and when encoding is used, select the binary transport option.

-5. After the trigger information box appears, find the folder that you want to monitor for new or edited files.
+6. After the trigger information pane appears, in the Folder Path box, specify the path to the folder that you want to monitor.

-When you save your workflow, this step automatically publishes your updates to your deployed logic app, which is live in Azure.
+When you save your workflow, Azure publishes your updates to your deployed and live logic app in Azure.
 With only a trigger, your workflow just checks the FTP server based on your specified schedule.
-You have to add an action that responds to the trigger and does something with the trigger outputs.
+You have to add an action that responds to the trigger and does something with the trigger outputs, as described in later sections.

-1. In the Azure portal, and open your logic app workflow in the designer.
+1. In the Azure portal, find and open your logic app resource.

-3. If necessary, provide the information for your connection.
-When you're done, select Create.
+5. Provide the information for your connection.
+When you're done, select Create new.

 Note